jorgebucaran/hyperawesome/README.md

 * [picostyle/picostyle](https://github.com/picostyle/picostyle) - 0.3 KB CSS-in-JS library for use with Hyperapp & Picodom.
 * [shershen08/single-spa-hyperapp](https://github.com/shershen08/single-spa-hyperapp) - wrapper for using Hyperapp within single-spa apps
 * [elisherer/hyperapp-forms](https://github.com/elisherer/hyperapp-forms) - Form state management library (similiar to redux-form)
+* [johnkazer/hyperapp-pug](https://github.com/johnkazer/hyperapp-pug) - A wrapper for Hyperapp which enables you to use Pug templates rather than JSX or hyperscript.

 ## Testing